Dessia-tech/volmdlr/doc/source/dealing_with_step.rst

 .. code-block:: python

-    from volmdlr import step
+    import volmdlr.step

 The script imports the `step` module from the `volmdlr` library.
-This module offers tools to interact with STEP (Standard for the Exchange of Product model data) files, a format utilized for the exchange of 3D CAD models and their corresponding information.
+This module offers tools to interact with STEP files.

 2. **Loading a STEP File:**